-Modi is a prisoner of his own lies: Rahul on Verma's sacking
+Modi is a prisoner of his own lies: Rahul on Verma's removal

 New Delhi, Jan 10: Congress president Rahul Gandhi has slammed the Modi government on the ouster of Alok Verma.
 The Congress chief said that Verma's removal showed that Prime Minister Narendra Modi was now 'prisoner of his own lies.'